IBM 709

 An optional hardware emulator executed old IBM 704 programs on the IBM 709.
 This was the first commercially available emulator.
 Registers and most 704 instructions were emulated in 709 hardware.
-Complex 704 instructions such as floating point trap and input-output routines were emulated in 709 software.
+Complex 704 instructions such as floating-point trap and input-output routines were emulated in 709 software.

-The FORTRAN Assembly Program was first introduced for the 709.
+The FORTRAN Assembly Program was introduced for the 709.

 It was a large system; customer installations used 100 to 250 kW to run them and almost as much again on the cooling.
 It weighed about 2110 lb (without peripheral equipment).

 The 709 was built using vacuum tubes.

 IBM announced a transistorized version of the 709, called the IBM 7090, in 1958, only a year after the announcement of the 709, thus cutting short the 709's product life.